PTE LOGIN

 You are not able to replay the audio.
 You are only able to record your response once.

-Strategies For Speaking
+Strategies For listening

 Tips & Tricks